danjenson/motoko/README.md

             policy](https://console.aws.amazon.com/s3/buckets/motoko-frontend/?region=us-west-1&tab=permissions)

 __GOTCHAS__:
+- when using `sam build` on macOS, be careful about installing binaries; see `backend/py/model/Makefile`, which installs `psycopg2_binary` separately from the rest of the dependencies so it can specify a platform version
+- use `docker run -it --rm busybox` to debug networking from a docker container
 - Integration Requests from API Gateway to Lambda Functions must have Proxy enabled.
 - CloudFront Forwarding should have TTL set to 0 under `Behaviors` for requests